New from Bradt Greenland is the first standalone travel guidebook to the country from a

 pristine nature and traditional culture which sets it apart from Arctic neighbours – and which

 makes a trip so rewarding.
-The world's twelfth-largest country but also part of the Kingdom of
+The world's twelfth-largest country reached by direct flights from

-Denmark Greenland sits near the top of the world a vast expanse of white in a planet full of
+the US as of 2024 Greenland sits near the top of the world a vast expanse of white in a

-green blue and brown.
-Today's visitors relish opportunities for close encounters with immense
+planet full of green blue and brown.
+Today's visitors relish opportunities for close

-icebergs and glaciers.
-The epic scenery provides the backdrop to the numerous activities on
+encounters with immense icebergs and glaciers.
+The epic scenery provides the backdrop to